 PhD in genetics

-Postdoc at The Department of Animal Breeding and Genetics, Swedish University of Agricultural Sciences.
+Docent (associate professor) in Animal Science with specialisation Quantitative Genetics and Genomics at The Department of Animal Biosciences, Swedish University of Agricultural Sciences.

 ORCID ID: 0000-0003-1262-4585